 Online image editors, which operate directly in the browser, are there to rescue any shot quickly and easily.
 Here are nine online imaging tools that can perform photographic heavy lifting for you on any platform.
 Upload images directly from the computer, pull them off your social networks and send them back there, or retrieve them from online storage sites like Flickr and Picasa.

 Pixlr Editor, one of the most full-featured imaging packages available, gives you a choice of how deeply you want to dive into your editing tasks.
-Pixlr provides a complete editing environment that’s reminiscent of Photoshop and Pixelmator.
+Pixlr provides a complete online photo editor that’s reminiscent of Photoshop and Pixelmator.
 It has a main toolbar and features palettes like Navigator, History, and the all-important Layers.

 The top pulldown menu contains controls for adjustments, filters, transformations, and distortions.
 And if that’s not enough, it’s available in more than 25 languages.
 This elegant online program is swift and seamless even on home-based networking systems.
 The program operates within its own application frame and saves to its own format as well as four other universal ones including TIFF, and will post to your social network library or hard drive.